amitsaha/amitsaha.github.io/content/golang-setup-1.8.rst

 .. code::

    $ go version
-   go version go1.8.2 linux/amd64
+   go version go1.8 linux/amd64

-If we see this, we are all set to go to the next stage
+If we see this, we are all set to go to the next stage.

 Golang expects us to structure our source code in a certain way.
 You can read all about it in this `document <https://golang.org/doc/code.html>`__.
 The summarized version is that:

 - All our go code (including those of packages we use) in a single directory
 - The environment variable ``GOPATH`` points to this single directory